FSMargoo/Vedo-Renderer/README.md

 # Vedo Render

-Vedo Render is a path tracer render.
+Vedo Render is a cross-platform path tracer render.
 Vedo Render based on Skia, gifting Vedo a ability of 2D rendering.

 Vedo Render is a toy project for me, it maybe used to reproduce some paper or for some graphics experiments.